 - Be a relative of someone who is currently a member of Buckeye State Credit Union, or,

-- Live, work, worship, or attend school in the City of Shaker Heights, Lake County, Summit County, or Stark County, Ohio, or,
+- Live, work, worship, or attend school in the Cuyahoga County, Lake County, Summit County, or Stark County, Ohio, or,

 - Be employed by one of the companies that are part of the Buckeye State Credit Union’s Select Employer Groups.

 You may also choose to order checks through the vendor of your choice and though we do not officially support alternative vendors, they should give you no problems as long as you provide them with the correct information.

 I forgot my username and/or password for online banking.

 Who do I contact if I lost my card?